Nairolf21/miniJava-compiler/README.md

 	`git push --force origin branchname` - And stay calm ;)

+### How to accept pull requests

+You can simply use the Github button **Merge pull request**, but it will add in the history a merge commit.
+When it's unecessary, it's ugly to add a merge commit, so avoid it.

+1. From your project repository, bring in the changes and test

+		git fetch origin
+		git checkout -b branchname origin/branchname
+		git merge master

+2. Merge the changes and update on Github

+		git checkout develop
+		git merge branchname
+		git push origin develop

 ### Example

 I will give an illustration of this process.
 It seems to be unnecesseraly complex, but conflitcs will happen more than you think, so we need to be ready.

-Assume that in master branch, there is only commit `A`.
+Assume that in develop branch, there is only commit `A`.
 I'm working to implement a new feature.
 I will follow the first guidelines.
 I add commit `B` in my local branch.
-But before I create a pull request, parentBranch is updated with commit `C`.
+But before I create a pull request, `develop` is updated with commit `C`.
 This is the actual situation :

-parentBranch : A-->C
+develop : A-->C

 myBranch : A-->B

 I need to follow part 2 of guidelines.
-After `git rebase parentBranch` we have :
+After `git rebase develop` we have :

-parentBranch : A-->C
+develop : A-->C

 myBranch : A-->C-->B